emjeepee/Northcoders-GDPR-obfuscation-project/README.md

 - clone this GitHub repository: https://github.com/emjeepee/Northcoders-GDPR-obfuscation-project <br>
 - from the command line navigate to the top-most directory of the cloned project  <br>
-- install modules moto and pytest by running the following in the command line:  <br>
+- install modules moto and pytest by running the following commands successively in the command line:  <br>
 ```pip install pytest```
 and   <br>
 ```pip install moto```  <br>